hews/gosubst/README.md

 After variable expansion, however, comes the fun part!
 The input is treated like a [Go template][gotemplates], and the context for the calling process is injected into it.
 This context includes environmental variables, shell variables, and details about the process.

 A full suite of functions is available to use in templating via [Sprig][sprig]!
-Finally, there is an available function `sh("...")` that hands off to `/bin/sh -c '...'`, so that we can nest shell commands into the template.
+Finally, there is an available function `sh("...")` that hands off to `sh -c '...'`, so that we can nest shell commands into the template.

 And there you go! **[See the `/examples` directory for examples.](examples)**